maddios/map_traverse/README.md

 My college map traversal/navigation project

-Foudn this thing on my server and committed it in just for fun and posterity.
+Found this thing on my server and committed it in just for fun and posterity.